silverwind/updates/README.md

-    -P, --patch [<pkg,...>]       Consider only up to semver-patch -m, --minor [<pkg,...>]       Consider only up to semver-minor -E, --error-on-outdated       Exit with code 2 when updates are available and code 0 when not -S, --success-on-unchanged    Exit with code 0 when updates are available and code 2 when not -r, --registry <url>          Override npm registry URL -f, --file <path>             Use given package.json file or module directory -j, --json                    Output a JSON object
+    -P, --patch [<pkg,...>]       Consider only up to semver-patch -m, --minor [<pkg,...>]       Consider only up to semver-minor -E, --error-on-outdated       Exit with code 2 when updates are available and code 0 when not -U, --error-on-unchanged      Exit with code 0 when updates are available and code 2 when not -r, --registry <url>          Override npm registry URL -f, --file <path>             Use given package.json file or module directory -j, --json                    Output a JSON object